 Any other possible dental implant problems?

-Just one more to mention!
+Just TWO more to mention!

-It is always possible for a dental implant crown to break.
+First, it is always possible for a dental implant crown to break.
 It might be the porcelain on the biting surface, or it might be one of the components inside the crown or connector.
 As long as the implant itself is OK, it will be possible to repair or replace the crown.
 No biggie.

 So, dental implant problems are unusual; outright failure only happens to 3% - 5% of all implants.
 Other problems occur a bit more frequently, but can fixed most times.
 Compared to nearly ALL other medical and surgical procedures, dental implants have an excellent success rate!